GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 FRANCESC: So--
 MARK: What's coming between the question of the week and the cool thing of the week as well?
 FRANCESC: Yeah, that's a--that's a little section we call the main content.
 So we're gonna be covering--we're gonna be doing many different things.
 The idea is that we're gonna have, like, deep dives on some specific topic, like we're gonna be talking [inaudible] on, like, what is data store or SQL versus MySQL, or SQL versus NoSQL.
 Things like that.
 But also, we want to cover other topics.
 SO we're gonna be interviewing other product managers, engineers, people that are cool and interesting, in general.
 MARK: Yeah, I think also customer projects.
-So if there's people out there using Google Cloud Platform, and you'd love to come on the podcast, reach out to us.
+So if there's people out there using Google Cloud, and you'd love to come on the podcast, reach out to us.
 We totally want to speak to you.
 It'd be great to have you on air.
 FRANCESC: Yeah.
 Oh, yeah.
 It'd be awesome.
 MARK: And find out, you know, what people out there in the wild are doing.
 That's really the interesting stuff too.
 FRANCESC: Cool, yeah.
 So basically, we're--we're pretty open.
 We're gonna be talking about things that we think are cool, basically.
 That's pretty much it.
 So--Okay, so what are we gonna be talking about today, then?